5+ best cross-platform media players

 - Remote control using an Android device, a Wii Remote, MPRIS or the command-line.

 If you’re looking for a cross-platform music player, Clementine is a very good choice.
-You can download it for free from its official webpage.

 There you go, these are the best cross-platform players currently available.
 If you’ve used other similar tools, you can tell us more about your experience in the comments below.